harshhmaniya/Brain-Tumor-Classification-10-classes/README.md

 ---

 ## Overview
-This project leverages deep learning techniques to classify brain tumors into four categories: **glioma**, **meningioma**, **pituitary tumor**, and **no tumor**.
+This project leverages deep learning techniques to classify brain tumors into ten categories.
 The solution includes a user-friendly front-end interface, designed to make the tool accessible and efficient for medical professionals and researchers.
 The primary goal is to facilitate accurate and rapid brain tumor detection from MRI images.

 ---